 Is Accounts Receivable Recorded as an Asset?

 There is a certain risk involved in this like late payments as well as the default.
-However, it can help the company’s assets grow as well as increase the goodwill.
+However, it can help the company’s assets grow as well as increase goodwill.

 Why are Accounts Receivable Considered as an Asset?

 Assets for business means anything that adds value.
-The more receivables the business receives the more assets the company gains, This will lead to the growth of your business over time
+The more receivables the business receives, the more assets the company gains; this will lead to the growth of your business over time.

-The question is how will this growth occur.
+The question is, how will this growth occur.
 There are two reasons for this –

-- Value of Assets: These assets can be transferred, they can also be sold and can also be used as a tax advantage.
-All these factors make the business strong and help in improving the operations
+- Value of Assets: These assets can be transferred; they can also be sold and can also be used as a tax advantage.
+All these factors make the business strong and help in improving the operations.

 - Revenue Generation: These assets can be invested in the business in more ways than one and help the business to generate more revenue and be profitable

-Are Accounts Receivable Tangible Assets?
+Are Receivable Tangible Assets?

 Please note that tangible assets differ from intangible assets.
 They differ because intangible assets do not have physical worth.
-Intangible assets include patents, technology, goodwill, relationships, and software
+Intangible assets include patents, technology, goodwill, relationships, and software.

-This article provides an answer to the question – Is Accounts Receivable an Asset?.
+This article provides an answer to the question – Is Accounts Receivable and Asset?.
 Here we explain the rationale behind its classification as Assets (Current Assets) with examples.
 You can learn more about Accounting from the following articles –